thx2001r/leftill/README.md

 		recurrence: string,		(this is the recurrence parser to use)
 		recurrenceStart: string,	(short date format: "MM/DD/YYYY" zero padded MM and DD)
 		weeksRecurrence: integer,	(optional, for weekly parser: default is every 1 week)
-		exceptions: array		(optional array of short dates to exclude from matches) }
+		exceptions: array		(optional array of short date strings to exclude from matches) }

 ## Prerequisites: